mmisw/mmiorr-docs/docs/vocab/new.md

-MMI ORR allows to create an ontology from a table of definitions, for example:
+ORR allows to create an ontology from a table of definitions, for example:

 <table border="1">